Assumption vs Subject To Mortgage: Key Differences

 An assumable mortgage allows a buyer to take over a seller’s existing mortgage under the same terms.
 The key steps include finding a property with an assumable mortgage, qualifying for it with the lender, and agreeing to assume the loan’s remaining balance, interest rate, and terms.
 All parties must sign the legal documents that transfer the mortgage responsibility from the seller to the buyer.

 For the buyer, this often results in a lower interest rate than those offered in the current market.
-After assuming the mortgage, the buyer takes on the responsibility of making the mortgage payments, and the seller becomes free from any further liability under the original agreement.
+After the buyer assumes the mortgage, the buyer becomes primarily liable for the debt.
+The seller may remain secondarily liable unless the lender formally releases them — a process sometimes called a novation.
+Without this release, the lender could still pursue the seller if the buyer defaults.

 Pros of an Assumable Mortgage: